rsbeoriginal/OneDirect-Task/README.md

 2. Admin side is the admin portal for monitoring database (Partially implemented)
 3. Images are not getting loaded
 4. You can check ticket by booking id
+5. Insert Script details(1 week flight details are only added from current date, only added on first run when database is empty)
+6. SQLite is used as underlying database.